Krejcikova wins French Open, dedicates victory to Novotna - RFI

 "I know she's looking after me.
 All this is pretty much because she is looking after me.

 "It was amazing that I got the chance to meet her.
 She was such an inspiration.
-I miss her and I hope she's really happy."
+I miss her and I hope she's really happy," added Krejcikova who had to save a match point in her semi-final to defeat Maria Sakkari.

-Krejcikova, who can also win a third Grand Slam women's doubles title on Sunday with partner Katerina Siniakova, was presented with the trophy by Czech-born Martina Navratilova who won two French Opens as an American citizen.
+Krejcikova, who can also win a third Grand Slam women's doubles title on Sunday with Katerina Siniakova, was presented with the trophy by Czech-born Martina Navratilova who won two French Opens in 1982 and 1984 but as an American citizen.

 Krejcikova will rise to number 15 in the world as a result of her win on Saturday as she became the sixth successive first-time major winner in Paris.